This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Bring your medicine bottles or a list of your medicines when you see your caregiver.
 Tell your caregiver if you are allergic to any medicine.
 Tell your caregiver if you use any herbs, food supplements, or over-the-counter medicine.

-- Ask your caregiver if you need to stop using blood thinners, aspirin, or any other prescribed or over-the-counter medicine before surgery.
+- Ask your healthcare provider if you need to stop using blood thinners, aspirin, or any other prescribed or over-the-counter medicine before surgery.

 - You may need tests before surgery, such as blood and urine tests, a 12-lead ECG, and a chest x-ray.
-Ask your caregiver for more information about these and other tests that you may need.
+Ask your healthcare provider for more information about these and other tests that you may need.
 Write down the date, time, and location of each test.

 One to 2 days before your surgery:

-- Caregivers will tell you to stop eating solid foods for 1 to 2 days before surgery.
+- Healthcare providers will tell you to stop eating solid foods for 1 to 2 days before surgery.
 This helps empty your colon before surgery.
-Ask your caregivers when you need to stop eating or drinking before your surgery.
+Ask your healthcare providers when you need to stop eating or drinking before your surgery.

-- A caregiver will talk with you about the best place for your stoma.
+- A healthcare provider will talk with you about the best place for your stoma.
 A pen or a small disk is used to mark the stoma site on your abdomen.
-The caregiver will ask you to sit, lie down, stand, and bend.
-This helps your caregiver position the stoma to prevent leaks and skin problems.
+The healthcare provider will ask you to sit, lie down, stand, and bend.
+This helps your healthcare provider position the stoma to prevent leaks and skin problems.
 It will also help your stoma better fit your clothes and ostomy bag.

 - You may be given antibiotics to help prevent infection.